 "Not after the flesh."
-The word translated "not" is the relative word for not, meaning that we will never live perfectly on this earth, there will be times when we act "after," or a better translation would be "according to," the flesh.
+The word translated "not" is the relative word for not, meaning that we will never live perfectly on this earth, there will be times when we choose wrongly.
+There will be times when we act "after," or a better translation would be "according to," the flesh.
 The "flesh" is still resident in our "bodies of sin" and continues to war against the Spirit in us, and there will be times when we will allow it to control us.
 But it is always our choice: it cannot control us anymore on it's own, as we saw in Romans 6:1-11.
 Then we see the contrast to those who walk consistently after the flesh: "but after the Spirit"-or according to the Spirit's power in our lives.